We are reader-supported. When you buy through links on our site, we may earn an affiliate commission. Read More...

 Having 22 or 24 gears, road bikes have smaller jumps between individual gears, which means that it’s easier to find the right cadence in a group ride or on a climb.
 Gravel bikes usually have a wider gear range that’s more suitable for tough and gritty climbs, but the jumps between gears on a 1x drivetrain are more significant.

 Gravel bicycles also usually have rear derailleurs with a clutch that eliminates chain slap and prevents the chain from dropping if you hit a bump too hard.

 In terms of braking, the road bike vs. gravel bike dilemma is almost inexistent.
 Disc brakes are a given on any gravel bicycle because they provide stronger braking power, more precision, and better modularity.
 However, disc brakes are slowly becoming a standard on road bikes as well, with more and more manufacturers opting for discs instead of traditional rim brakes.

-Even though they look pretty much the same, road bike handlebars and gravel handlebars have unique shapes and properties.
+Even though both handlebar types look pretty much the same, road bike handlebars and gravel handlebars have unique shapes and properties.

 Road bike handlebars are typically narrow with longer reach and deeper drops and come attached to long stems.
 This allows the rider to get in an aerodynamic position and reduce air drag.

 On the other hand, gravel bicycles have slightly wider handlebars with flared dropouts that are often attached to shorter stems.
 This achieves better maneuverability and control through tight corners, and the short reach puts the rider in a more upright position.

 The flared drops and wider handlebars have another advantage — they provide you with more room to attach a handlebar bag, which is a popular way to carry necessities among bikepackers.

 As it has probably become a bit clearer by this point, road and gravel bikes shine in completely different conditions.